TommasoSitzia/pantrop-stand-growth/README.md

 ## Citation

-This repository accompanies the manuscript:
+Until the article is published, the associated manuscript may be referred to provisionally as:

-> **Tommaso Sitzia, Mark J. Ducey, Flora Giulia Simonelli, Giulia Corradini.** A pan-tropical database and synthesis of age–height and age–diameter growth in planted forest stands up to 40 years.
-Forest Ecosystems.
-Manuscript under revision.
+Sitzia, T., Ducey, M. J., Simonelli, F. G., & Corradini, G. (2026).
+A pan-tropical database and synthesis of age–height and age–diameter growth in planted forest stands up to 40 years.
+Manuscript submitted to Forest Ecosystems.

-Until the article is published, please cite the archived Zenodo record.
-After publication, please cite both the article and the specific version of the dataset used.
+Once the article is published, this provisional reference will be replaced by the complete bibliographic citation and DOI.
+Users should also cite the specific version of the Zenodo record used.

-The complete article citation and DOI will be added after publication.

 ## Version and archival record